danielan987/agricultural_agentic_ai/README.md

 # Agricultural Agentic AI

-## Overview
+## Background
 Farmers across the globe have to navigate a dynamically changing climate, agricultural regulations, and crop markets that vary significantly depending on their location.
-This requires adjusting or even pivoting agricultural and irrigation strategies, which is often done by intuition.
+This requires adjusting or even pivoting agricultural and irrigation strategies.
 This user-friendly, agentic AI app for farmers searches the Internet and leverages data to assist them in making these decisions.

 ## Architecture
 <img width="945" alt="Screenshot 2025-05-01 at 12 41 33 AM" src="https://github.com/user-attachments/assets/a2f9d779-44ee-4166-aa61-e21408f3c74c" />